AdRoll/baker/README.md

 Baker supports environment variables replacement in the configuration file.
 Use `${ENV_VAR_NAME}` or `$ENV_VAR_NAME` and the value in the file will be replaced at runtime.
-Note that if the variable doesn't exist, then an empty string will be used for replacement,
+Note that if the variable doesn't exist, then an empty string will be used for replacement.

 ### How to create components